 When I woke up at 7:00 A.M. on a Friday morning so that could trudge across Dublin to Trinity College, having just spent 14 hours exploring Northern Ireland the previous day, I was definitely wondering the same thing!
 If you’re on the fence about the early morning (and the cost of early access), this post is for you!

-The Books of Kells Display and the Long Room
+The Books of Kells

 The tour group met up at 8:15 A.M., outside the main gates of Trinity College.
 It wasn’t a small, intimate group, but it wasn’t a huge group either.
 There were around 25 people, so it was always easy to hear the guide and stay together.